-- 1. Remove the top roller from the machine, then remove the bushings from the ends of the roller (see Figure 40). - 2.
-Use a shop rag and degreasing spirits to clean the bushings and the ends of the roller, - 3.
-Apply a thin coat of multi-purpose grease to the roller ends - 4.
-Re-install the bushings. - 5.
-Use a stiff brush and degreasing spirits to clean the rear roller bushings (see Figure 41), - 6.
-Apply a small amount of multipurpose grease to them. - 7.
-Re-install the top roller and close the cover.
+Remove the top roller from the machine, then remove the bushings from the ends of the roller (see Figure 40).
+Use a cloth and degreasing spirits to clean the bushings and the ends of the roller, then apply a thin coat of multi-purpose grease to the roller ends and re-install the bushings.

+Use a stiff brush and degreasing spirits to clean the rear roller bushings (see Figure 41), then apply a small amount of multi-purpose grease to them.
+Reinstall the top roller and close the cover.